Chico is a small city in Northern California. The city is in Butte County, roughly 90 miles north of the state’s capital, Sacramento.

 Address: 166 E Eaton Rd # F, Chico, CA 95973

-The Chico Theater Company, located in the northwest corner of the city, is popular with adult theater lovers and produces live performances.
-They regularly produce musicals, non-musicals, comedy, drama, and a few things that fall somewhere in between.
+The Chico Theater Company, located in the city’s northwest corner, is popular with adult theater lovers and produces live performances.
+They regularly produce musicals, non-musicals, comedy, drama, and a few things that fall in between.
 This intimate venue allows local talent to hone their acting skills.

 Opened nearly two decades ago, many productions are family-friendly.
 There are also holiday performances and a few things for adults only.
 The Chico Theater Company has also developed a Youth Company for children and teens interested in acting as a hobby or a career.

 Before the performance, have an early steak at the Spanish eatery, Basque Norte.
 Or wait until after the performance to stop by Wine Time a block away for a relaxing glass of Napa wine and a dessert.

 See Related: Best & Fun Things to Do in San Diego, California

 12. DeGarmo Park